Dream Extreme Oreo Cheesecake

 • For this layer, preheat oven to 325 degrees F.

 • In a large bowl, beat cream cheese for 1 minute.
-Add sugar and flour, mix until completely combined and there are no lumps.
+Add sugar and flour and mix until thoroughly combined and there are no lumps.
 Scrape down the sides of the bowl with a spatula.

 • With the mixer on low, add the eggs to the mixture, one at a time, and beat until just mixed through, careful not to over-beat.
 Scrape down the sides of the bowl with a spatula.

-• Add salt, vanilla extract and sour cream and beat until mixed through, stopping to scrape the sides and bottom of the bowl with a spatula.
+• Add salt, vanilla extract, and sour cream and beat until combined, stopping to scrape the sides and bottom of the bowl with a spatula.

 • Stir in the crushed Oreo cookies.